Missouri governor signs steel mill bill, heads to Washington to talk jobs

 “Now, we’re going to be able to bring a steel mill and hundreds of quality jobs to the state of Missouri.
 So proud of the work that so many of you did all over the state of Missouri to make this happen,” says Greitens.

 Supporters of the measure say it could bring about 600 high-paying jobs to Missouri’s impoverished bootheel region.
-The average salary for aluminum plant workers would reportedly be about $95,000.
+According to Rep. Don Rone, R-Portageville, the average salary for aluminum plant workers would reportedly be about $95,000.
 Managers would earn about $125,000.
 Salaries for the steel mill are unknown.

 Opponents of the proposal say giving lower electric rates to the few will hurt many of Missouri’s electric ratepayers.
 They also contend that it’s bad public policy to include lower electric rates as part of an economic development package and there’s no guarantee that the businesses will open in Missouri.